dylantypo/Snake-with-GPT4/README.md

 Feel free to experiment and modify the code as needed to create the snake game you envision.

-### Game Instructions:
+### ***Game Instructions***:
 1. Select a theme
 2. Select a difficulty
 3. Play
   a.
 Press Esc at anytime to quit
-4. ***Game Over***
+4. *Game Over*
   a.
 Give your score a name (only first three characters are saved)
   b.
 Press q to Quit and r to play again
   c.
 Press high scores button to see the leader board
   d.
 Press Esc to go back to the Game Over screen
 5. Repeat